auth0/docs/articles/integrations/office-365-custom-provisioning.md

     3. Insert a sign-on URL.
 Any valid url as this won't be really used.
 5. The recently created app will appear in the *App registrations* list.
 Select it.
 6. In the *Settings* blade (Microsoft call these sections as blade), choose *Keys*.
-7. Input a *Description* (like *auth0 provision*) and choose a *Duration* for the new key.
+7. Input a *Description* (like *Auth0 Provision*) and choose a *Duration* for the new key.
 If you choose to issue non-permanent key, take note of the expiration date and create a reminder to replace the key with a new one before it expires.
-8. Click on save the key and copy the *Client Key*.
+8. Click on save the key and copy the *App Key*.
 This key will be shown only once and it's needed for the Auth0 rule.
 ![Creating a key on Azure AD apps registration](/media/articles/integrations/office-365/office-365-app-key.png)
 9. Choose *Required permissions* and click *Add* in the new blade.
 10. Select the *Microsoft Graph* API and then check *Read and write directory data* under *Application Permissions*.